 Open innovation may seem to be for big business.
 But it is an approach that can be used by all companies, especially start-ups and small businesses.
 It may be as simple as inviting a trusted supplier to help you develop ideas or launching a website, etc.

 So, find the right collaborators!
-One of the most visible open innovation actions these days are suggested web sites or special places on the web that invite customers and the general public to submit ideas on how to improve a company’s products and services.
-And then, on these websites companies publish a hackathon info to find the right partner with the most brilliant idea.
+One of the most visible open innovation actions these days is suggested websites or special places on the web that invite customers and the general public to submit ideas on how to improve a company’s products and services.
+And then, on these websites, companies publish hackathon info to find the right partner with the most brilliant idea.